Choosing Samaritan is choosing comfort, support, dignity, and help.

 According to Consumer Reports, there are key criteria in choosing a hospice.

 Samaritan, founded in 1980 by grassroots volunteers, is South Jersey’s first – and largest – hospice organization.
 Forty years ago in a house in Moorestown, NJ, a half dozen dedicated humanitarians convened with passion in their hearts and a hefty goal to bring comfort at the end of life to all the members of this community.

 At the time Samaritan cared for 10 patients a day in Burlington County, and in the following years began to grow in service area and number of community members served.

-Samaritan’s headquarters eventually moved to Marlton and its services expanded to include the Samaritan Center for Grief Support and Transitions program.
+Samaritan’s headquarters eventually moved to Mount Laurel and its services expanded to include the Samaritan Center for Grief Support and Transitions program.
 Samaritan also extended its service area to Atlantic, Camden, Gloucester, and Mercer counties.

 The organization then added complementary therapies as an integral part of its hospice care program, a specialized program for veterans, an initiative to engage in conversations about your healthcare wishes, a palliative medicine specialty practice, and two inpatient hospice centers (Mount Holly and Voorhees) to better serve the patients and families in our community.